-Our screen position is based on Williams cabinets but using an LCD screen means it is smaller and lighter than the original.
+Screen position is based on Williams cabinets but using a flat panel means the cabinet is smaller and lighter than the original.
 At around 75kg it has enough weight to be stable but it is also manageable.

 Defender control panels and variations are described here: Defender Panels

 We've spent time researching and tweaking the emulation system to ensure top end performance, which is important for such a responsive game as Defender.
 Read our findings on arcade emulation.

 On the menu you will find some interesting new versions of Defender, and lots of named settings (eg TGTS, WDPUTS).
 This means you don't have to keep adjusting the settings, and each version you like to play will have its own permanent high score table.

 Controls that feel like the original can be important to bring back those old memories, but we have rejected one common memory and that is the loose and wobbly worn out Defender joystick.
 Our Zeroplay 2way joystick is the same geometry as the original but it is engineered for precision.
 For buttons we use original style leaf buttons for Thrust, Fire and Reverse and they can be specified for other positions if wanted.

 £ 300 DefenderPlusLR